ssfsx17/sky-islands/core.md

 - **Thorns** - Whenever you do damage, you lose an amount of Health equal to 10% of your Maximum Health.
 One stack of Thorns is removed during the status phase.
 - **Venom** - Lose an amount of Health equal to 5% of your Maximum Health per status phase.
 Lose an amount of Energy equal to 5% of your Maximum Energy per status phase.
 - **Water Flow Returning Force** - Every time you take more than 1 damage from an enemy who is square-side-adjacent, and your Magical Evasion is greater than 1.5x that enemy's Magical Accuracy, you immediately do an Unarmed attack against that enemy.
 This does not use APs and occurs immediately after you took the damage, thus possibly preventing the enemy from using the rest of their APs depending on circumstances.
+  - Mapless: Against an enemy in the Front Row.
 - **Wood Tree Of Life** - Every time you regain Health, 1/4th of that regain is additionally done to all square-side-adjacent allies.
+  - Mapless: Allies in the same row.

 # 8. World Details

+## True Allies

+Eventually, the Empire will commit more and more forces to destroying your Island, until you are overwhelmed.
+Perhaps you can bet on the Empire overcommitting and collapsing, but that would not happen until many more such battles, and it would leave a continental state that still has the Imperial Adtextus, as well as your own Island ravaged beyond repair.
+Therefore, you can expect to be spending a considerable amount of time gathering allies to stretch the Empire thinner, and ultimately, take the fight back to the continent.

+### Other Sky Islands

+Other Sky Islands have very different customs, traditions, languages, people, plants, and possibly even land types.
+Despite these differences, they will ally with any who consistently oppose the Empire.

+They may even have a better understanding of how to take care of certain types of people and animals than you do.
+They will recognize if you stop and listen, or if you merely impose your own ways.

+### Ocean Islands

+Most Ocean Islands have been thoroughly depleted by the Empire, and have been reduced to naval and airship bases.
+But if someone were to defeat the Imperial presence on these islands, then they would be open to new ideas that could sustain life.
+The people tend to need extra education on how to live without hierarchy or money, but the results speak for themselves.

+### Slave Camps

+Slave Camps are mostly populated by kidnapped Islanders, although they also have Imperials who failed all other "correctional" processes.
+The Empire relies so much on slave labor that if a sufficient number of camps rebelled at the same time, the war machine could be damaged or even forced to retreat.
+The camps will need weapons, armor, supplies and other assistance in order to overthrow their masters.
+Furthermore, if they are not taught how to live without money or hierarchy, then they may fall under the sway of other Senators rather than actually being freed.

 ## Temporary Allies